 Water Capacity Fees

 This is a one-time connection fee paid by developers to OMWD in order to connect to our water system.
 These fees are used to fund necessary capital expansion, replacement, and betterment projects.
-Current fees were adopted at the September 18, 2019, board meeting after a public hearing on August 21, 2019, and became effective on November 18, 2019.
-OMWD did not raise water capacity fees in 2020.
+Current fees were adopted at the August 18, 2021 board meeting after a public hearing on July 14, 2021, and became effective on January 1, 2022.

 Agricultural Water Program